 Online video counselling services are provided through Jane App, a Canadian-based PIPEDA & HIPAA-compliant platform built for tele-healthcare.
 This program does not require a download, and it is free to use with a Jane account on any computer or laptop, Android, or iOS device.

 30 minutes prior to each online counselling appointment, you will receive a link via email inviting you to join our call.
 Once you click to join, you will enter an online “waiting room” until your therapist is ready to meet with you.

 Clients meeting in person will also be invited to open a Jane account.
 The program will be used for completing your intake forms, receiving confidential documents between sessions, and accessing online booking.

 How Will My Confidentiality and Safety be Maximized Online?

 As your online counsellor, I will meet with you from a quiet and private home office space as well as use a headset at all times.
-I also use fans in my space for white noise in order to maximize the confidentiality of our sessions.
+I also use background white noise in order to maximize the confidentiality of our sessions.

-If your family or roommates are home at the time of your appointment, I suggest that you meet in a private room with the door closed, and turn on soft music, or another form of white noise in the background.
+If your family or roommates are home at the time of your appointment, I suggest that you meet in a private room with the door closed, and turn on soft music, or another form of white noise.
 Some of my clients choose to meet from their car parked in their driveway, or from a quiet office in their workplace.